 - 2 ½ Cups Popcorn un-popped measurement

 Pop the corn using an air-popper or a Whirly Pop Popcorn Maker.
-Set the popped corn in 3 to 4 large pots or bowls.
-Remove and discard old maids and set aside.
+(Aff.
+Link) Divide the popped corn into 4 large pots or bowls.
+Sort and discard old maids and set aside.

 Combine brown sugar and Karo syrup in a large sauce pan.
-Bring to a boil and stir for 3 minutes.
+Bring to a boil and stir constantly for 3 minutes.
+(Don't skimp on the full 3 minutes, because the boiled sugar increases the caramel flavor.)

 Add the can of Eagle brand milk while continually stirring the mixture.